pgroonga/pgroonga.github.io/reference/operators/script-v2.md

 ## Summary

-`` &` `` operator searches records with search condition written in [script syntax](http://groonga.org/docs/reference/grn_expr/script_syntax.html).
+`` &` `` operator searches records with search condition written in [script syntax][groonga-script-syntax].
 Script syntax is a powerful syntax.
 You can use many operations such as full text search, prefix search, range search and so on.

 ## Syntax